-Log file management tramite syslog-ng Giacomo Lanzi
+Log file management tramite syslog-ng Piergiorgio Venuti

-Log File Management with the Secure Online Desktop service
+Log File Management with the Cyberfero service

 IT systems produce large quantities of log files, very useful tools for guaranteeing data security and application stability.
 However, in a complex ecosystem, the quantity of files and their location can become two insurmountable obstacles to overcome, in case it is necessary to consult the data efficiently.
 This is where log management systems come into play, which thanks to technologies such as Syslog-ng, are able to circumvent the problem.
 In the article, we see how a log file management solution can be a valuable investment.